open-socialism/open-socialism-site/introduction.md

 ##### The worst system, except for all the others

-'DC has wealth inequality but it's DC or a dictatorship eg communism, socialism which has failed time and again'.
+'DC has wealth inequality but it's DC or a dictatorship eg. communism, socialism which has failed time and again'.
 DC (which is to say the ruling class of DC) was greatly afraid of communism and has seen the need to invade or provide military assistance to many countries over the years to combat it such as Vietnam.
 The propaganda of the red communists is quite a famous example.
 This propaganda is quite clear to us as hysterical when viewed through the lens of history.

 It's true that communism and other alternative systems of society have all devolved into the class system however DC is also a an example of the class system so it's a moot point.

 It can be argued that DC is the best iteration of the class system, but this doesn't mean that a new system that is not a class system isn't feasible.
-Or at least that DC can be modified to be less class based.
+Or at least it doesn't mean that DC can't be modified to be less class based.

-In fact communism, socialism, [cooperative businesses](https://en.wikipedia.org/wiki/Cooperative) are certainly feasible.
+In fact communism, socialism (and many others such as  [cooperative businesses](https://en.wikipedia.org/wiki/Cooperative){:target="_blank"}) are certainly feasible.
 They have only traditionally failed because like DC the core problem of human selfishness which leads to the class system was not the primary issue being addressed.
 Or because they were in fact dictatorships wearing the name of communism or socialism.

 Capitalism itself is actually only kept in check by socialistic elements.
-During early capitalism and industrial times for example in [1819 there was a law passed](https://en.wikipedia.org/wiki/Cotton_Mills_and_Factories_Act_1819) that prevent children of 8 or under working in factories and children of 9-16 years working for no more than 12 hours.
+During early capitalism and industrial times for example in [1819 there was a law passed](https://en.wikipedia.org/wiki/Cotton_Mills_and_Factories_Act_1819){:target="_blank"} that prevented children of 8 or under working in factories and children of 9-16 years working for no more than 12 hours.
 Children under 8 working in factories is what unrestrained capitalism looks like.

 It's also worth nothing that capitalism and democracy are 300 years old.
 Are we saying that in 300 years of development including explosion of modern technology this very old system is essentially the best conceivable?

 Also modern DC is very UNdemocratic and UNcapitalistic.
 Using wealth and power for political influence is the antithesis of democracy and the free market (capitalism).
-'The current system the best and only one possible' is overly simplistic.
+'The current system is the best and only one possible' is overly simplistic.
 There are many people who simple want to fix DC by moving to more democracy and capitalism.
-Point being the current iteration of DC is certainly no the be all and end all of societal systems!
+Point being the current iteration of DC is certainly not the be all and end all of societal systems!

 ## The Problem To Solve